-Founded in 1979, Network Solutions is one of the USA's true Internet pioneers.
-A popular domain name registrar and a hosting provider, this company has millions of users and is one of the big fishes in the online service business.
+Network Solutions is one of the USA's true hosting pioneers.
+A popular domain name registrar and a hosting provider, Network Solutions has millions of users and is one of the big fishes in the online service business.

 But even without that, it's a decent lineup.
 Domain names and SSL certificates are always needed and depending on the size of their projects, clients can choose between shared and VPS hosting options.

 |Web Hosting||Professional Hosting||Professional Plus|

-|Disk space limit||300GB||500GB||30GB|
+|Disk space limit||300GB||Unlimited||Unlimited|

-|Customer Support||Ticket, phone||Ticket, phone||Ticket, phone|
+|Customer support||Ticket, phone||Ticket, phone||Ticket, phone|

 |Choice for server location||No||No||No|

 |Free Automated Backups||Yes (daily, 14 days)||Yes (daily, 14 days)||Yes (daily, 14 days)|